shivannis/xandr-docs-public/xandr-docs/articles/monetize/fee-type.md

 ---
-title: Fee Type
+title: Microsoft Monetize - Fee Type
-Description: The article explains how you can use fee types to categorize fees by purpose. ms.date: 10/28/2023
+description: The article explains how you can use fee types to categorize fees by purpose. ms.date: 10/28/2023
 ---

-# Fee type
+# Microsoft Monetize - Fee type

 When creating a [partner fee](partner-fees.md), you can use fee types to categorize fees by purpose.